Hierarchical Autoregressive Modeling for Neural Video Compression: Experiments

 \subsection{Baseline Analysis}

-To provide a benchmark comparison with baseline models, listed in Table \ref{tab:table-model}, we primarily focus on the Vimeo-90k \citep{xue2019video} training dataset.
-In Figure \ref{fig:uvg-rd}, we compare our proposed models (STAT-SSF, STAT-SSF-SP) with previous neural codecs and the classical codec, HEVC, on the UVG evaluation dataset.
-Our models provide superior performance at bitrates $\geq 0.12$ bits/pixel, outperforming state-of-the-art models SSF \citep{agustsson2020scale}, as well as DVC \citep{lu2019dvc}, which leverages a more complicated model and a multi-stage training procedure.
-The classical codec, HEVC (RGB), barely outperforms the model proposed by \citet{wu2018video}.
-Finally, we note that, as expected, our proposed STAT model improves over TAT \citep{yang2020autoregressive} by adding stochasticity to the autoregressive transform.
+We trained our models on Vimeo-90k to compare with the published results of baseline models listed in Table \ref{tab:table-model}.
+Figure \ref{fig:uvg-rd} compares our proposed models (STAT-SSF, STAT-SSF-SP) with previous state-of-the-art classical codec HEVC and neural codecs on the UVG test dataset.
+Our STAT-SSF-SP model provides superior performance at bitrates $\geq 0.07$ BPP, outperforming conventional HEVC even in its favored YUV 420 mode and state-of-the-art neural method SSF \citep{agustsson2020scale}, as well as the established DVC \citep{lu2019dvc} model, which leverages a more complicated model and multi-stage training procedure.
+We also note that, as expected, our proposed STAT model improves over TAT \citep{yang2020autoregressive}, with the latter lacking stochasticity in the autoregressive transform compared to our proposed STAT and its variants.

-The diversity of the MCL\_JCV dataset provides a more challenging evaluation benchmark.
-However, our STAT-SSF model still maintains a competitive edge over other baseline methods.
-Our structured prior model, STAT-SSF-SP, provides further performance improvements over STAT-SSF, outperforming all other baselines at $\geq 0.12$ bits/pixel.
-This suggests that our structured prior may further help capture intensive motion and camera moving information.
+Figure \ref{fig:uvg-rd} shows that the performance ranking on MCL\_JCV is similar to on UVG, despite MCL\_JCV having more diverse and challenging (e.g., animated) content \citep{agustsson2020scale}.
+We provide qualitative results in Figure \ref{fig:qulitative-scale} and \ref{fig:qualitative-reconstructions}, offering insight into the behavior of the proposed scaling transform and structured prior, as well as visual qualities of the top-performing methods.